Gabinou/tnecs/readme.md

 # tnECS (Tiny nECS)

-Tiny C99 Entity-Component-System (ECS) library.
+tnecs: Tiny C99 Entity-Component-System (ECS) library.
 ECSs are an alternative way to organize data and functions to Object-Oriented programming (OOP).

 OOP: Objects/Classes contain data and methods, children objects inherit from parents...

 ECS: Components are purely data, user-defined structs.
-Any component can be attached to an entity, which is simply an uint64_t index determined by tnECS.
+Any component can be attached to an entity, an uint64_t index determined by tnecs.
-Then, entities are acted upon by systems, which are user-defined functions.
+Entities are acted upon by systems, user-defined functions.
 The systems iterate only over entities that have a certain set of components.
 In tnECS, the system can either be exclusive or inclusive, as in including/excluding entities that have components other than the system's set.